We are adaptable.

 Thank goodness.
 As I continue to age, all hope is not lost!

 This is revolutionary in terms of not only how we can keep learning, but also how we can change behavior and adapt.
 Most important, how our pain can change.

-What does all of this have to do with how well you can or cannot move?
-The fact that you have pain or not?
+What does this have to do with how well you can or cannot move?
+The fact that you have persistent pain or not?
 Why it flares up?

-And … simple things you can learn to do throughout the day, that are most likley to help according to latest research.
+And … learn simple things you can do throughout the day, that are most likley to help according to latest research.